Mass media in the United States: Video games

 The United States has the largest video games presence in the world in terms of total industry employees.
 In 2017, the U.S. game industry as a whole was worth US$18.4 billion and consisted of roughly 2457 companies that had a rough total of 220,000 people employed.
 U.S. video game revenue is forecast to reach $230 billion by 2022, making it the largest video game market in the world.
 Over 150 million Americans play video games, with an average age of 35 and a gender breakdown of 59 percent male and 41 percent female.
 In 2011, the average American gamer spent an average of 13 hours per week playing video games.

 Internet

 The Internet has provided a means for newspapers and other media organizations to deliver news and keep archives public.
 Revenue is generated through advertising or subscription payments.
-Aside from web portals and search engines like Google and Yahoo!, the most popular websites are YouTube, Wikipedia, Facebook, Twitter, Amazon, Yelp, IMDb, Reddit, Pinterest, eBay, TripAdvisor, Indeed, healthline, science direct, Mapquest, Merriam-webster, zillow, Quora, fandom, Twitch and Etsy.
+Aside from web portals and search engines, the top visited website in the United States, include a wide variety of popular websites.

 Online streaming

-Online streaming now makes it possible to watch everything from live news and sports to classic movies to modern TV favorites in their own time, on any device.
-With the popularity of online streaming rising cable companies are having to extend offers to compete in this 655 billion dollar digital market.
+Online streaming has made it possible to watch a wide array of video-on-demand options.
+Everything from live news and sports to classic movies to modern TV favorites outside of usual movie theaters, and from any device.
+Cable and broadband companies are having to extend offers to compete in this 655 billion dollar digital market.
+In the early 21-century many of the most popular over-the-top video on demand streaming services launched.

-The Amazon Unbox and Crackle over-the-top video on demand streaming services launched in 2006, then Netflix and Hulu followed in 2007.
-CBS All Access and Tubi were unveiled in 2014, and YouTube Red in 2015.
-Disney+ and Apple TV+, launched in 2019.
-HBO Max and Peacock launched in 2020.

-Virtual MVPDs are over-the-top live video streaming services that mirrored cable and TV Everywhere bundled services, priced at lower monthly rates than packages offered by traditional pay television system operators.
+The a la carte style Virtual MVPDs are over-the-top live video streaming services that mirrored cable and "TV Everywhere" bundled services, priced at lower monthly rates than the packages offered by traditional pay television system operators.
 Sling TV, PlayStation Vue and fuboTV were launched in 2015.
 DirecTV Now followed in 2016. and Philo in 2017.
 New York magazine has a Vulture's streaming guide to the TV Shows and movies available for streaming on Netflix, Amazon, HBO, and Hulu.
 The term "streaming wars" was coined to discuss the new era of competition between video streaming services such as Netflix, Disney+, Apple TV+, Amazon Prime, HBO Max, Funimation, Crunchyroll, etc.